Malignant Mesothelioma: Risk Factors

 Things you should know about risk factors for cancer:

-and have few or no risk factors.
+no risk factors.

 for many types of cancer.